Thesis Advising for Faculty

 What does the final product look like?

 These are not masters theses, but they ought to be distinguished undergraduate projects.
 They should also be excellent pieces of writing.
 It is part of the advisor’s role to assure that the final written project reads extremely well: that it is unusually articulate, stylistically strong, and free of technical flaws in writing.

-One week prior to final turn in of their Capstones, students will be required to upload their written work for review by an editor.
+One week prior to final turn in of their Thesis projects, students will be required to upload their written work for review by an editor.

-Projects submitted for editing that do not meet standards will be returned for re-writing, and Honors will also notify you - the advisor - that the Capstone has been flagged for writing quality.
+Projects submitted for editing that do not meet standards will be returned for re-writing, and Honors will also notify you - the advisor - that the Thesis has been flagged for writing quality.

 Clearly, it is preferable to have the careful editing take place before the work is submitted to Honors.
 We seek your help in this, and offer you our help also.
-The Honors Program Writing Consultant, Emily Luther, is always willing to work with students on writing problems, and will review drafts carefully and thoughtfully.
-If your student needs additional assistance beyond what you can provide, refer students to Emily at any time — as early as the fall semester if that seems useful.
+The Honors Program Writing Consultant is always willing to work with students on writing problems, and will review drafts carefully and thoughtfully.
+If your student needs additional assistance beyond what you can provide, refer students to the writing consultant at any time — as early as the fall semester if that seems useful.

 The Advisor and student together select the Honors Reader, who is usually in the student’s major or a thematically related field.
 The Honors Reader, although not as deeply involved as the Advisor, plays three important roles:

 - The Honors Reader reviews an early draft/iteration of the project and gives the student useful comments on its strengths and on any weaknesses that need to be addressed, and communicates these to the Advisor as well.
 The student works with the Advisor to incorporate these suggestions into future drafts.